 The pitchers have come at a rate of roughly one per month, and this is the first one with a perfectly flared opening.
 Everything on it is elegance and subtlety, from the shape to the colors down to the tiny hairs.
 Heliamphora are definitely a class of their own.
 I think I will have to make room for another one. 😀

-There it is, the first adult pitcher!
+There it is, the first mature pitcher!
 It always is a milestone in Heliamphora cultivation.

 *Looking out over the forest towards Cerro Avispa our furthest (on the return journey through 8,600 sq miles of pristine forest – no people at all), and Cerro de Neblina (2,994 m – the double peak in the right pan of the video) from a rock outcrop on the Rio Yatua, just before sunrise.